Best Kona Coffee: How to Choose Real 100% Kona Beans

 Beware the Blend

 Most of the coffee at the stores with a Kona label is a Kona blend coffee with as little as 10% actual Kona Coffee.
-The rest in these Kona blends comes from who knows where!
+The rest of these Kona blends come from who knows where!
 Unethical marketers love to toss a little Kona into cheap coffee beans so they can jack up the price.

 Use special caution if buying so-called Kona beans outside of the US.
 Businesses outside the US may not pay attention to the rules.
-Another scam is to include phrasing like “taste of Hawaii” or “Kona-style” beans which is just Kona blends but 100% percent Kona Coffee.
-Often, these have absolutely nothing in common with real authentic Kona Coffee beans.
+Another scam is to include phrasing like “taste of Hawaii” or “Kona-style” beans, which are just Kona blends, not 100% Kona Coffee.
+Often, these have absolutely nothing in common with real, authentic Kona Coffee beans.
 These are attempts to get more of your hard-earned cash.

 Hawaiian vs Kona